theuerc/Website/gitpod/docs/self-hosted/latest/releases/index.md

 <!-- ToDo: link to reference architecture once this is shipped -->

 For each release, we validate that core Gitpod workflows function as expected via a series of automated and manual tests.
-These tests are performed on different Gitpod installations running on our reference architectures outlined in our [guides](../latest/cluster-set-up).
+These tests are performed on different Gitpod installations running on our [reference architectures](../latest/reference-architecture).
 This should help ensure that Gitpod works for you, assuming your architecture is close to the reference architecture.